 Interaction from your side will be sent to Freshchat through the APIs.
 And Freshchat will respond back by using Webhooks when certain events happen (eg: new user messages).

 For a list of supported APIs, refer to our API documentation.

 Here is the list of supported contacts and marketing lists.

 For example, consider this scenario of a fictional bank called AG bank.

-When a customer sends a message your custom bot (lets call it ‘Freddy’) starts engaging with them.
+When a customer sends a message, your custom bot (let's call it ‘Freddy’) starts engaging with them.
 With the interactive button element, you can display multiple options to the user.
 Here, the customer chooses to view their account statement, and the bot asks for card details.
-Once the customer clicks card details, with the web view option, you can load your website or the particular html page right within the widget where the user can enter their details (securely - Freshchat cannot see or access this information and it entirely resides on your side) and check their account statement.
-Post this, you or the customer can close the page and the customer will be redirected to the conversation flow and the bot will resume with the interaction.
-This is completely secure and Freshchat won’t be able to read the customer information.
+Once the customer clicks card details, with the web view option, you can load your website or the particular HTML page right within the widget where the user can enter their details (securely - Freshchat cannot see or access this information, it entirely resides on your side) and check their account statement.
+Post this, you or the customer can close the page, and the customer will be redirected to the conversation flow, and the bot will resume the interaction.
+This is completely secure, and Freshchat won’t be able to read the customer information.

 The above example is just one use case.
 With customized Freshchat APIs, the possibilities are endless.

 You can generate API Key by going to Admin > API Tokens.
 Refer to this article.
 For the Webhook Settings, you can go to Admin >Webhooks and configure your preferences.
 Refer to the webhooks article for more information on webhook events and authenticating webhook calls.